jeremyfix/GrayScott/README.md

 These scripts simulate the GrayScott reaction diffusion system.
 To speed up the simulation, the simulation is performed in the spectral domain, implementing the Exponential Time Difference fourth order numerical scheme of [Kassam et al(2005)].

 If you wish to play to with the system, just run the cv2_grayscott.py script.
+There are some post-processing to make the images look nicer.

 There is also a script for using the Kinect input in order to play with the reaction/diffusion system.